geo278/simpleReactPage/README.md

-To run the app, cd into the repo and use
+To run it, cd into the repo and use
 ### `npm install`
 followed by
 ### `npm start`